kotcrab/ghidra-allegrex/README.md

 - Second operand of `vfim.s` will be shown as an integer, should be shown as a half float.
 Sleigh does not support float tokens.
 - Changing image base after importing is not supported for relocatable object files (`.o`).
-- For functions using 64-bit arguments you need to check "Use Custom Storage" and manually specify argument storage.
-  (this is caused by a [Ghidra issue](https://github.com/NationalSecurityAgency/ghidra/issues/2762)).
+- For functions using 64-bit arguments you need to check "Use Custom Storage" and manually specify argument storage (this is caused by a [Ghidra issue](https://github.com/NationalSecurityAgency/ghidra/issues/2762)).

 ## Building